AmericanRedCross/tweet-parse/README.md

 Because I plan to convert this to run in google cloud, for now I won't spend a lot of energy documenting things.

+## Description of folder structure needed to support execution

+### Wherever you choose to place the jupyter notebookds
+{root folder}

+### folder where tweets are just saved to disk based on search criteria.
+Non-deduped
+{root folder}/twitter_data/staged_tweets/

+### location where, before running the consolidate_weekly_tweets, one must manually copy to.
+### this should just be automated away.
+{root folder}/twitter_data/{dateFolder}/

+### file that caches author information.
+Is it referred to and expanded by consolidate_weekly_tweets
+{root folder}/twitter_data/saved_mappings/authors.json

+### location where consolidated and deduped weekly files are placed
+{root folder}/twitter_data/weekly_files/

+### location where a pipe-delimited file is placed containing the output of all that came before.
+This is then manually pasted into a running
+### Excel file for final review and dispositioning.
+{root folder}/twitter_data/weekly_summaries/

 ## Sequence of script execution
 Daily

+Note the scripts all expect a .ENV file to exist with a valid API_KEY, API_KEY_SECRET, and BEARER_TOKEN env variable.

 1) 'GetTweetsByKeyword' -- downloads tweets meeting certain pre-established search criteria Weekly